 Let me start by fully clarifying, the Dominican Republic is far more than an all-inclusive or party destination.
-In fact it’s a little sad that so many people visit the country but barely see it at all.
+In fact, it’s a little sad that so many people visit the country but barely see it at all.

 Now, the infrastructure isn’t perfect and travelling around off your own back isn’t ideal here.
 But you can get around if you want to, and many of these hidden gems are within reach of the already popular tourist hotspots.

 Another thing.
-My Dominican Republic hidden gems doesn’t include things like the 27 waterfalls, any of the boat trips to the islands, whale watching in Samaná ( this is an absolute must by the way), or any resorts.
-Why?
-Because they are not hidden, they are easy to find.
+My Dominican Republic hidden gems doesn’t include the most popular, necessarily best things like the 27 waterfalls, any of the boat trips to the islands, or whale watching in Samaná (this is an absolute must by the way).

 Ready?
 Here are some of the most incredible hidden gems, and you’ll go right off the beaten path in the Dominican Republic!